aws/aws-for-fluent-bit/README.md

 For Windows, [we release images](#windows-images) only for amd64 CPU architecture of the following Windows releases-
 - Windows Server 2019
 - Windows Server 2022

-#### Using the stable tag

-A `stable`/`windowsservercore-stable` tag can be trusted that it is the latest version in which there are no high impact bugs in Fluent Bit.
-A release may be marked as stable if the following rules are all met:
-* It has been out for at least 2 weeks or is a CVE patch with no Fluent Bit changes.
-Stable designation is based on the Fluent Bit code in the image; we bump stable for CVE fixes in dependencies in the image if the underlying Fluent Bit code is already designated as stable.
-* No bugs have been reported in Fluent Bit which we expect will have high impact for AWS customers.
-This means bugs in the components that are most frequently used by AWS customers, such as the AWS outputs or the tail input.

 #### Using the init tag